shanemcandrewai/aten-min/README.md

 ## Generate the project buildsystem and redirect output to file
 ### Option RESET

 This restores and cleans the PyTorch source working tree from index without using standard ignore rules.
 Next it changes some of the CMake scripts to allow building as a suddirectory.
-This can be disabled by passing the option DRESET=0.
+This can be disabled by passing the option -D RESET=0.

 ## Clean, preprocess, generate the project buildsystem and redirect output to file